Freestanding Screened Shelters

 These shelters were not built with EIs in mind, and may not be suitable for EI travelers due to possible treatments of the wood, prior occupants, etc.

-The one pictured is from the Abilene State Park.
+The one pictured is from Abilene State Park.